-Mushrooms are traditional ingredient of Russian cuisine.
-For centuries, our ancestors used bounty of forest to diversify their menu.
-And even today with enormous variety of options, ingredients, recipes from around the world available to us true gourmets love tasty and fragrant mushrooms in sour cream.
+Mushrooms are a traditional ingredient of Russian cuisine.
+For centuries, our ancestors used a bounty of forest to diversify their menu.
+And even today with an enormous variety of options, ingredients, recipes from around the world available to us true gourmets love tasty and fragrant mushrooms in sour cream.

 For more Russian recipes, visit Russian Cuisine page.

 Forest berries and wild mushrooms are a wonderful gift of nature.
 They carry the fragrance of a pure forest and help maintain your good health and longevity.

 - 1 lb. fresh mushrooms, I suggest baby portabella mushrooms for this recipe (or wild frozen mushrooms, I found them in Russian supermarket)

 - 1 Tbsp. olive oil

 - 3 garlic cloves, finely chopped

 - 1 Tbsp. all-purpose flour (or whole wheat flour)

 - shredded cheese

 - chopped fresh dill to serve